royangkr/Web3PhishingDemo/README.md

 ## Installation
 To use this dApp, you'll need to do the following:

-1. Install requisite modules in the `node_modules` folder.
+1. Install requisite modules in the `node_modules` folder, by running the following command in the project root folder.
 ```sh
 npm install
 ```